circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 For more information,
 see the [configuration reference]({{ site.baseurl }}/2.0/configuration-reference/#parallelism).

-## Using the CircleCI Local CLI to Split Tests
+## Using the CircleCI CLI to Split Tests

-Test allocation across containers is file-based and requires the CircleCI Local CLI.
+Test allocation across containers is file-based and requires the CircleCI CLI.
+It is automatically injected into your build at run-time.

-To install the CLI,
+To install the CLI locally,
 see the [Using the CircleCI Local CLI]({{ site.baseurl }}/2.0/local-cli/#installing-the-circleci-local-cli-on-macos-and-linux-distros) document.

 ### Globbing Test Files